chinjon/giphy-app/README.md

 - Change search functionality to display trending GIFs instead of the same set of GIFs corresponding to search terms.
 - As of now, the search terms added by users will not work with search function.
+- Create a hover function instead of a click function to play GIFs.